r-dziewaltowski/ClassicCalculatorWpfApp/README.md

-# Classic Calculator WPF app
+# Classic Calculator WPF application
 A simple calculator application for Windows desktop giving a feel of using an old school physical calculator device.

 ## Table of Contents